wanosoft/simple_news/README.md

 A simple, user friendly news app that consumes the API from [newsapi.org](https://newsapi.org).

 ## Getting Started
-1. [Install the most recent version of Flutter](https://docs.flutter.dev/get-started/install), and make sure you also set up `ios` and `android` platforms.
+1. Install the most recent version of [Flutter](https://docs.flutter.dev/get-started/install), and make sure you also set up the `ios` and `android` platforms.
+2. Install the dependencies:
 ```bash
 flutter pub get
 ```
-3. Run code generation.
+3. Run code generation:
 ```bash
 dart run build_runner build
 ```